Why do you offer flat fees?

 We have an initial upfront payment, but it is a portion of the total fee and the remaining fee is billed on a weekly or bi-weekly basis.

-Will I pay more if I hire a divorce or family law attorney that bills flat fees?
+Will I pay more if I hire a divorce or family law attorney who bills flat fees?

 Maybe.
 Or maybe not.
 No lawyer can tell you at the beginning of your case how much effort will be involved, so the hourly cost could come out higher or lower than the flat fee at the end of your case.
 Part of the reason people are moving towards flat fees is that it provides a level of certainty about the cost.
 For some people, knowing the cost upfront gives them peace of mind.